xsdg/gqpp/README.md

 #### Note

-The zip and gzip files at geeqie.org and GitHub contain only the sources - they cannot, by themselves, be used to install Geeqie.

 It is recommended to always use `git clone  git://git.geeqie.org/geeqie.git` to download Geeqie.
 After installing Geeqie you may delete the folder you have cloned Geeqie into.

 However if you leave the folder intact, whenever new features or patches are available, execute: